Aria-K-Alethia/MNIST-Pytorch/README.md

 	python3 convnet.py --epoch 10
 see python3 convnet.py -h for more options.

+## Pretrained Model
+Use the model in model/exp_5.pt to evaluate the model directly.

 ## Conclusion
 1. more data, more better your model's performance will be.
 2. distortion could improve the performance, but not significantly.